likitha493/sigma-demo/README.md

 # sigma-demo
-The demo class for Git &amp; Github
+The demo class for Git &amp; Github.